Features

 Bugs are actionable errors that should be fixed in the code.
 These represent issues the Bug Catcher has high confidence are actual problems.
 Bugs are displayed with two severity levels:- Severe — High-confidence issues that require immediate attention

-- Non-severe — Lower-confidence issues that should still be reviewed
+- Non-severe — Lower severity issues that should still be reviewed

 Flags

-Flags are informational findings that may or may not require action.
-They come in two classes:- Investigate — The Bug Catcher has identified something that warrants your attention.
+Flags are informational code annotations that may or may not require action.
+They come in two classes:- Investigate — Flags that warrant further investigation.
 You should review the flagged code yourself and verify whether there is an actual bug or issue.

 - Informational — The Bug Catcher has either concluded correctness or is explaining how something works.
 These help you understand the code changes without requiring action.